7 Ways to Feel Healthier and Happier

 Connecting to God

-Connecting to God (you may use other words such as higher power, spirit, the light, or that small still voice inside) will help you to discover your purpose.
-Having a strong sense of purpose gives you the strength to get through difficult times, because you know you are not alone.
-You have the inner strength to learn from experience and grow in character.
-A new study from Northwestern University finds that people who know their purpose also have the benefit of sleeping better at night.
+Connecting to God (or whatever term resonates with you—higher power, spirit, the light, or that small still voice inside) helps you discover your purpose.
+A strong sense of purpose gives you the strength to get through difficult times because you know you're not alone.
+You'll have the inner strength to learn from experience and grow in character.

 "Having a purpose outside yourself is good not only for your mental health, but it's good for your physical health, longevity, and even your genes.
 Those with a stronger sense of purpose, regardless of age or education level, scored higher on tests of memory, executive, and cognitive functions than those with a weaker sense of purpose.
 Connecting to God will help you to feel healthier and happier all around."